cloudmesh-community/fa19-516-165/project/report.md

 ### Limitations

 This implementation has limitations.
-First, the project only implement propotion of R Second, the python script was
+First, the project is only a small step of implementation Cloudmesh in R. Second, the Python script -- Cloudmesh with OpenStack (based on previous work).

 ## References